xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 1. Create ECS Container Registry.
 2. Create a repository under Amazon ECS.
 This is where you push your docker images using the aws cli.
 3. Create new task definition, which includes port mapping and your two containers (node app and Mongo).
+See [aws gist](https://github.com/awsdocs/amazon-ecs-developer-guide/blob/master/doc_source/create-task-definition.md) on creating a task definition.
 4. Create a Cluster (specify the ssh keypair you created in the previous step).
 I use EC2 instance type m4.large.
 When prompt, create a new VPC.
 5. Create a Service.